hapax/hapax.github.io/fun.md

 zombies, science gone mad, and the psychology of time.
 Winner of the [2019 Ubyssey sci-fi competition](https://www.ubyssey.ca/science/arrestee-sci-fi-winner-2019/).
 - ["A post-quantum fantasia"]({{hapax.github.io}}/assets/pqf.pdf)
 (2020).
-A somewhat farcical "what if" about large-scale quantum computers.
+A somewhat farcical "what if" about large-scale quantum computers and geopolitics.

 I'm also interested in philosophy (in fact, in a prior life I earned a philosophy degree).
 Thoughts on various topics: